culight/automation_visualization_project/README.md

   Updated Design:
   ![Alt text](diagrams/updated.jpeg)

+  --Initial Design Decisions--

     **Bar graph**: I use bar graphs as a way to compare categorical data

     **Size**: I use size to make relative comparison amongst cohorts (conservative vs. moderate, etc.)

     **Percentages**: Percentages are used(y-axis) to make comparisons between cohorts ("definitely will" vs. "definitely won't")

     **Tooltip**: Gives more details about a certain bar in the small multiple graphs

   -- Updated (15 Apr 2017) --

     **Color hue**: The main bars use a slightly darker color to attract your attention before the children graphs transform

     **Pre-attentive Processing**: Red highlighting is used to both beckon the user to click and also to remind them what category they're exploring.

     **Animated Transitions**: Cool to look at

     **Relative Comparisons**: I changed the data wrangling so the bars on the right represent the percentage of that cohort that gave that particular answer (e.g. 18% of all males with a job were "not too concerned" about being replaced with someone cheaper).

   -- Updated (23 Apr 2017) --

     **Stacked Bar Graph**: Stacking the bar graph makes the differences between the responses more obvious

     **Tooltip**: Added simple tool tip to the main bar graph

   Initial Design Screenshot:
   ![Alt text](diagrams/before.png)